lizlyon/CPSC350_SP21_ASSIGNMENT5_LYON/README.md

 # CPSC350_SP21_ASSIGNMENT5_LYON
 ## Program
-* Registrar’s Office Simulation which implements a doubly linked-list queue.
+* Registrar’s Office Simulation that implements a doubly linked-list queue.
 * The program will take in a command line argument(./assigment5 test.in) and will output various metrics.
 * Simulation starts at 0 and ends when the queue is empty.
 * ** Build Instructions at the bottom!**